richardsc/nb/README.md

     nb add --title "a new note"

+In this editor-based method, there is an additional feature that if the present working directory is within a git repository, then the name of the git repository is automatically added to the suggested keyword list.

 One or more notes can also be added through input of a JSON file, e.g.

     nb add --mode json --file note.json